|

 As

-Executive with the Charity for more than seven years.
-However the
+with the Charity for more than seven years.
+However the Trustees

-close the doors on 31 December - and I have agreed to do so.
-Needless
+to close the doors on 31 December - and I have agreed to do so.

-to say this is a very sad time for all of us at PiA.
-We have worked
+Needless to say this is a very sad time for all of us at PiA.
+We

-extremely hard to find alternatives to closure and to raise additional
+have worked extremely hard to find alternatives to closure and to

 As

-PiA and the need for a national charity to represent the interests of
+about PiA and the need for a national charity to represent the interests

-children and adults with primary immunodeficiencies in the UK -
+of children and adults with primary immunodeficiencies in the UK

-particularly in these turbulent and uncertain times.
-Over the years the
+- particularly in these turbulent and uncertain times.
+Over the

-role of PiA has changed.
-In the early days there was a hunger for any
+years the role of PiA has changed.
+In the early days there was a

-information on PID and a desperate need for clinics with the expertise
+hunger for any information on PID and a desperate need for clinics

 Today,